h2oai/h2o-tutorials/tutorials/pysparkling/Chicago_Crime_Demo.md

-    # Predict on the test set using the gbm model
+#31.
+Predict on the test set using the GBM model
     predictions = model_gbm.predict(test)
     predictions.show()